humhub/documentation/docs/develop/content.md

 The visibility of a content for a user can be validated by the `Content::canView()` method and behaves by default as follows:

-- Guests can only access public content of visible spaces/users
+- Guests can only access public content of visible spaces/users or global content if "Guest Access" is enabled
 - Other users can access all public content within the network
 - System admins can access all content if the `adminCanViewAllContent` setting of the `content` modules is enabled (default)
 - All space members can read private space content